 Prior to joining the LICADD team, I worked for the Long Island Association for AIDS Care for 19 years, where I started out doing case management and finished my tenure as Vice President for Public Affairs, responsible for government relations, resource development, strategic marketing, and communications.
 In 1997, I co-founded BiasHELP of Long Island, an organization dedicated to assisting victims of hate crimes and their families.
 As BiasHELP’s Chief Operating Officer, I secured federal, state and local grants and launched a wide array of crime victim assistance services and school-based violence prevention programs.

 I chaired the Suffolk County Heroin/Opiate Epidemic Advisory Panel, I’m on the Executive Committee of the Nassau County Heroin Prevention Task Force and serve as co-chair of Suffolk County’s Sober Home Oversight Board.
 I have served as Chair of the Nassau County Youth Board, appointed by the Nassau County Executive and serve on Suffolk County’s Welfare to Work Commission.
-I remain the longest serving member of the NYS AIDS Advisory Council, first appointed by the NYS Senate Majority Leader in 1994 and reappointed three times since then.
-In 2016, I was appointed by NYS Governor Andrew Cuomo to serve on New York’s Heroin and Opioids Task Force and I currently chair the Huntington Town Opiate Task Force.
-I served on Nassau County Executive-Elect Laura Curran’s Transition Team and co-chair Nassau’s Nonprofit Task Force.
-In August, 2018, I was appointed by Governor Cuomo to serve on a task force to draft legislation to create New York’s Adult-Used Regulated Marijuana Program.
+I remain the longest serving member of the NYS AIDS Advisory Council, first appointed by the NYS Senate Majority Leader in 1994 and reappointed four times since then.
+In 2016, I was appointed by NYS Governor Andrew Cuomo to serve on New York’s Heroin and Opioids Task Force and I currently co-chair the Huntington Town Opiate Task Force.
+I served on Nassau County Executive Laura Curran’s Transition Team and co-chair Nassau County’s Nonprofit Task Force.
+In August, 2018, I was appointed to serve on a task force to draft legislation to create New York’s Adult-Used Regulated Marijuana Program.
 I was recently appointed to Nassau County’s Family Violence Task Force and serve on the board of directors of Lightning Warriors, a nonprofit youth triathlon team.

 I have served as a consultant and grant reviewer for the federal Substance Abuse and Mental Health Services Administration (SAMHSA) and am a frequent presenter at local, statewide and national health and human service conferences.